-The first thing to do is learn about your pond.
-Here is what to know:
+The first thing to do is learn about your pond:

 - The size and volume of your pond.
 Measure the length, width, and depth.
 To roughly calculate the total gallons, multiply Length x Width x 80% x Avg.
-Depth x 7.48 = total gallons *the basin takes up approximately 80% of the actual SQ.
+Depth x 7.48 = total gallons *due to it's curved border, the basin takes up approximately 80% of the rectangular SQ.
 FT.

 - How the pond is built.
 Is this a rubber liner pond, concrete, preformed?